martin-skuthan/travel-app-rest-api/README.md

 * [Contact](#contact)

 ## General info
-Travel Attraction REST API is an application written in Java programming language, based on HTTP protocol and JSON format.
+Travel Attraction REST API is an application written in Java programming language, it uses HTTP protocol and JSON format.
 It cooperates with H2 database and permits users to add/remove/update/get travel attraction records.
-Application has been created for educational purpose, in order to develop my porgramming skills.
+The application has been created for educational purpose, in order to develop my programming skills.

 ## Technologies